cmorten/cypress-web-vitals/README.md

 ## How does it work?

 1. The url is visited with the HTML response intercepted and modified by Cypress to include the [web-vitals](https://github.com/GoogleChrome/web-vitals#from-a-cdn) module script and some code to record the web-vitals values.
-1. The body or provided element (based on `firstInputSelector`) is then clicked several times in quick succession to simulate a user clicking on the page.
+1. Several elements (if exist) starting with the provided element (based on `firstInputSelector`) are then clicked in quick succession to simulate a user clicking on the page.
 Note: if choosing a custom element, don't pick something that will navigate away from the page otherwise the plugin will fail to capture the web-vitals metrics.
 1. The audit then waits for the page load event to allow for the values of LCP and CLS to settle; which are subject to change as different parts of the page load into view.
 1. Next the audit simulates a page visibility state change [which is required for the CLS web-vital to be reported](https://www.npmjs.com/package/web-vitals#basic-usage).
 1. The audit then attempts to wait for any outstanding web-vitals to be reported for which thresholds have been provided.